 There will be a ceremonial fire to 'cremate' the original sculptures as well as food, entertainment and opportunities to talk to the artist who are creating new sculptures to replace them.

 This event brings together veterans and the community to share stories and raise awareness of post-traumatic stress disorder among the veteran community.

 All Welcome.
 Family-friendly free event.

 Saturday 9 September

 Greensborough War Memorial Park, corner McDowell and Ester Streets, Greensborough

 The beloved wooden sculptures at Greensborough War Memorial Park have come to the end of their life.
 Made in 2003 by local chainsaw artist Leigh Conkie, the 12 sculptures have been a popular feature of the park.
 They were intended to last 10 years and are now starting to show their age, with some of the sculptures splitting or suffering water damage.

-Banyule Council, in partnership with Austin Health and Greensborough RSL, is working with Leigh Conkie, a chainsaw artist, Roland Dannenhauer, one of the head blacksmiths of the Blacksmiths' Tree in Strathewen, and designer Amanda Gibson, to design and create new sculptures for the park.
+Banyule Council is working in partnership with Austin Health and Greensborough RSL, and is working with Leigh Conkie, a chainsaw artist, Roland Dannenhauer, one of the head blacksmiths of the Blacksmiths' Tree in Strathewen, and designer Amanda Gibson, to design and create new sculptures for the park.

-Following the launch of the project at the park, from 10am to noon on Sunday 28 August, a website and Facebook page will be created to collect community stories about the experiences of war veterans and their families and friends, as well as facilitate discussions about the existing and future sculptures.
-More public events are planned so that the community can meet the artists and look at potential designs.
+Following the launch of the project at the park on Sunday 28 August, we collected community stories about the experiences of war veterans and their families and friends, as well as facilitated discussions about the replacement of the sculptures.